fercreek/personal-blog/content/now.md

 - Learning to delegate effectively and make informed decisions at work
 - Increasing productivity to achieve more in less time

 This page will be updated to reflect any changes in my activities or priorities.
-The last update was on April 5, 2024.
+The last update was on September 12, 2024.

 This page serves as a public declaration and a personal reminder, providing a balance to the goal-oriented nature of my [Impossible List](/now/).
 This concept was inspired by [Derek Sivers](https://sivers.org/now) and [Thomas Frank](https://collegeinfogeek.com/now/).